jcppman/jcppman/README.md

 🚀 Looking for **remote-first frontend roles** in creative tech, music tech, or education tools.

-🧪 Meanwhile, I’m building [**Kurasu Manta**](#) – a personalized AI companion for Japanese learners, combining structured lessons with generative content.
+🧪 Meanwhile, I’m building **Kurasu Manta** – a personalized AI companion for Japanese learners, combining structured lessons with generative content.

 ## 🤝 Who I Am in a Team

 - **Seasoned Frontend Architect** – I build from the ground up, structure codebases, and create tooling for scale.
-- **Go-to Problem Solver** – I once kept an extra chair by my desk just for teammates who dropped by for help.
+- **Go-to Problem Solver** – I usually keep an extra chair by my desk just for teammates who dropped by for help.
 - **Tech Evangelist** – Former Top Tech Lecturer at Splunk Shanghai and co-organizer of JSWed Meetup.
 - **Beloved Mentor** – Interns have literally requested me as their mentor when signing offers.